jeetsukumaran/archipelago/README.md

 supplied by the user.
 Currently, however, users will have to manually encode this information themselves.

-The tip label for each lineage consists of three components separated by periods.
+The tip label for each lineage consists of three components separated by hash marks.
 For e.g.:

-    s68.120.0011
+    s68#1.2.0#0011

 The first component ("s68" in the above example) is an arbitrary species index that uniquely identifies each lineage.

-The second component ("110" in the above example) are the trait states for the species.
-Each value of each trait type for the lineage is represented by a numerical index, which can be between 0-9.
+The second component ("1.2.0" in the above example) is the vector of trait states for the species.
+Each value of each trait type for the lineage is represented by a *0*-based *integer* index, separated by a period.
 In this example, there are three trait types, with the value of the first trait type "1", the second "2", and the third "0".
 All lineages in the system must have the same number of trait types (three, in this example), and the trait state values are assumed to be given in sequential order.

-The third component ("0011" in the above example) are the geographical presence/absence for the lineage, where "0" indicates the absence of a lineage from the area, and "1" indicates the presence.
+The third component ("0011" in the above example) is the geographical presence/absence vector for the lineage, where "0" indicates the absence of a lineage from the area, and "1" indicates the presence.
 In this example, the lineage is absent from the first and second areas, but present in the third and fourth.
 All lineages must have their presences or absences specified in all areas.

 Consider a system given by the following phylogeny: